statiksof/ee-docs/source/b2drop.rst

 In both cases, files from B2DROP are visible to the user in his Jupyter workspace.
 When you login to ECAS and open a jupyter notebook, two B2DROP directories are mounted: *b2drop-shared* and *b2drop-private* respectively.

-Movind data to the shared repositories is performed in different ways:
+Moving data to the shared repositories is performed in different ways:

 * Using the *share* button (only for notebooks)
 * Using the *move* button to move files from a directory to the b2drop-* repository.